Maggie Gee (novelist): Life

 Gee was born in Poole, Dorset.
 As a child, she lived in the Midlands before moving to Sussex.

-She was educated at state schools, won a scholarship to Somerville College, Oxford and did an MA in English literature and an MLitt on Surrealism in England.
-After university she worked in publishing for two years and then became a research assistant at Wolverhampton Polytechnic where she completed a Ph.D. in The Self-Conscious Novel from Sterne to Vonnegut.
-She was one of the original Granta 20 Best of Young British Novelists.
+She was educated at Horsham High School for Girls, won a scholarship to Somerville College, Oxford, where she earned an MA degree in English literature and an MLitt on Surrealism in England.
+After university, she worked in publishing for two years and then became a research assistant at Wolverhampton Polytechnic, where she completed a Ph.D. in The Self-Conscious Novel from Sterne to Vonnegut.
+She was chosen as one of the original Granta 20 Best of Young British Novelists in 1983.

-She is a Fellow of the Royal Society of Literature (FRSL).
+Gee is a Fellow of the Royal Society of Literature (FRSL).
 Her teaching specialty is 20th- and 21st-century fiction.

-Gee lived in London with her husband, the writer and broadcaster Nicholas Rankin (author of Dead Man's Chest: Travels after Robert Louis Stevenson, Telegram from Guernica: The Extraordinary Life of George Steer, War Correspondent and Churchill's Wizards), and their daughter.
+Gee lived in London with her husband, the writer and broadcaster Nicholas Rankin, and their daughter Rosa Rankin-Gee, who is also a novelist.
 Gee now lives in Ramsgate.